Handsome History, Family Crest & Coats of Arms

 Handsome Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Handsome are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
-The variations of the name Handsome include: Anson, Hanson, Ansen, Eanson, Ansin and others.
+The variations of the name Handsome include: Anson, Hanson, Ansen, Eanson, Ansin, L'Anson and others.

 Early Notables of the Handsome family (pre 1700)

 Notables of this surname at this time include: George Anson, 1st Baron Anson (1697-1762), English admiral, noted for his circumnavigation of the globe; General Sir George Anson (1769-1849)...

 Another 27 words (2 lines of text) are included under the topic Early Handsome Notables in all our PDF Extended History products and printed products wherever possible.